TL;DR

 A third implementation made a different kind of return visible.
 The core issue was not missing dashboards alone.
 It was that multiple user types were being pushed through the same experience, even though enterprise users churned at around 3x the rate of solo practitioners.

-Once the analytics layer separated those paths, the team could stop treating the onboarding problem as generic.
 The measurable effect was a combination of lower analytics cost, more relevant dashboards, and materially better retention behavior for the segment that had been mishandled.
+The ROI was not the dashboard.
+It was seeing that one segment was subsidizing the visibility of another.

-That is another form of analytics ROI teams often miss: segment truth.
+That is another form of analytics ROI teams often miss: segment truth .
 A blended dashboard can hide where the real value destruction is happening.

 Use the ROI calculator template